livey/livey.github.io/content/posts/2024-12-positiong-track/index.md

     appendFilePath: false # to append file path to Edit link
 ---

-When tracking an object's position and heading, we always from the ego's perspective.
+When tracking an object's position, we always from the ego's perspective.
 However, ego's motion makes the tracking of the object a little difficult.
 The basic idea is doing the tracking on the world coordinate, then transforming into the ego-car's coordinate.
 In this post, we will discusss how to combine the ego's motion into the object's tracking concisely.

 # Continuous Form